 Julie: She scares the shit out of me.

 Sandy: I never said I love you, I don't care about I love you!
-I read "The Second Sex", I read "The Cinderella Complex", I'm responsible for my own orgasms, I don't care!
+I read "The Second Sex", I read "The Cinderella Complex", I'm responsible for my own orgasm, I don't care!
 I just don't like to be lied to!

 George Fields: OK, I know this is going to disgust you, Michael, but a lot of people are in this business to make money.